 In the two weeks preceding Christmas 2017, the Walton branch of Walton and Hersham Foodbank fed a total of 140 clients over eight hours.
 During that fortnight, I met a client who has remained in my mind ever since.
 Approaching his eightieth birthday, he had recently lost his son and daughter-in-law in a road accident and taken custody of their children.
 Unable to support them on his pension, he told us that he had a job interview that weekend to work as a taxi driver, having been a driving instructor prior to his retirement.
 He was remarkably upbeat given his tragic circumstances and was clearly doing his utmost to approach the situation positively for the sake of his grandchildren, but the fact that a man who had lost so much could be forced to rely on charity for survival was heart breaking.
 This should not be happening in twenty-first century Britain.
 It certainly should not be happening in twenty-first century Surrey.

-Across the county, over 14,000 food parcels were distributed by foodbanks in 2017: a 20% increase on the previous year, almost three times the national average which, according to Trussell Trust data, was around 6.64%.
-Significantly, the increase was substantially higher in areas of full Universal Credit roll-out, but even then, still averaged at 16.85%, and Universal Credit is yet to be fully introduced in Surrey.
+Across the county, over 14,000 food parcels were distributed by foodbanks in 2017 – a 20% increase on the previous year, almost three times the national average that, according to Trussell Trust data, was around 6.64%.
+Significantly, the increase was substantially higher in areas of full Universal Credit rollout, but even then, still averaged at 16.85%, and Universal Credit is yet to be fully introduced in Surrey.